jbuehl/ha/README.md

 - interface - the connection over which two devices communicate

 ##### MODEL
-- resource - the fundamental object
+- Resource - the fundamental object
-- sensor - a representation of a physical sensor
+- Sensor - a representation of a physical sensor
-- control - a representation of a physical control
+- Control - a representation of a physical control
-- interface - a representation of a physical interface
+- Interface - a representation of a physical interface
-- collection - an ordered list of resources
+- Collection - an ordered list of resources
-- task - a specification of a control, a state, and a time
+- Task - a specification of a control, a state, and a time
-- schedule - a collection of tasks
+- Schedule - a collection of tasks

 ##### DEPLOYMENT
 - application - the implementation of a collection of resources and interfaces that runs on a server